vuepress/vuepress-plugin-blog/docs/README.md

           // Layout of the `entry page`
           layout: 'Tag',
         },
       ]
     }]
   ]
 }
 ```

-Then the plugin will help you to generate following extra pages, and automatically leverage corresponding
+Then the plugin will help you to generate the following extra pages, and automatically leverage
-layout:
+the corresponding layout:

 | url | layout |
 |---|---|